 Issues relating to trees on private properties is a matter between adjoining property owners and do not generally involve local Councils.
 The City of Mandurah will become involved if the tree is a danger to the person or property and the ratepayers concerned have taken all reasonable steps to come to an amicable agreement.

-The City’s Neighbouring Trees Legal Implications information sheet details the recommended procedure for property owners to follow with concerns and issues regarding neighbouring trees, branches or dangerous trees.
+The City has developed an information sheet detailing the recommended procedure for property owners to follow with concerns and issues regarding neighbouring trees, branches or dangerous trees.

 A verge is the area of land that lies between the road edge and the property boundary.
 This land is for service utilities, public pathways and future road works.